marinsantiago/bnplasso/README.md

 beta_4     5.114 0.107  4.904  5.041  5.115  5.185  5.325 4162.1842
 ⋮
 ```
-It includes the posterior mean, standard deviation, various quantiles, and the MCMC effective sample
+It includes details about the function call, as well as the posterior mean,
+posterior standard deviation, various posterior quantiles, and the MCMC effective sample
 size for each of the model parameters.

-The method `plot()` will produce various model diagnostics plots, including posterior
+The method `plot()` produces various model diagnostics plots, including posterior
 predictive checks and residual diagnostics.

 ``` r